New York City Democratic Socialists of America: Rise in influence

-According to Dissent Magazine, hundreds of activists attended NYC-DSA's 2018 convention.
+Hundreds of activists attended NYC-DSA's 2018 convention.
 The year prior, DSA activist Alexandria Ocasio-Cortez began her campaign for New York's 14th congressional district in the Bronx and Queens.
-She railed against powerful establishment incumbent Joe Crowley and campaigned for Medicare For All, a jobs guarantee, free public college, and abolishing Immigration and Customs Enforcement.
+She railed against incumbent and House Democratic Caucus Chair Joe Crowley and campaigned for Medicare For All, a jobs guarantee, free public college, and abolishing Immigration and Customs Enforcement.
 NYC-DSA endorsed and advised her campaign, with many members canvassing for her.
-In "the most shocking upset" of the 2018 primary season, Ocasio-Cortez defeated Crowley with 57.5%.
+In what has been described as "the most shocking upset" of the 2018 primary season, Ocasio-Cortez defeated Crowley with 57.5% of the vote.
 Ocasio-Cortez quickly became a national figure, and endorsed several other progressive candidates nationwide.
 Ocasio-Cortez easily defeated her Republican opponent in the November general election with 78%.
-The excitement around her victory caused an increase in DSA membership nationwide.
+The excitement around her victory contributed to an increase in DSA membership.

 That year, DSA organizer Julia Salazar ran against incumbent Martin Malave Dilan in the 18th State Senate district in northern Brooklyn.
 Energized by Ocasio-Cortez's win, NYC-DSA ran an "aggressive ground game" in the district.
-Salazar criticized gentrification and claimed her opponent contributed to the eviction crisis.
-Salazar defeated Dilan and won her general election.
+Salazar criticized gentrification and claimed Dilan contributed to the eviction crisis.
+Salazar defeated Dilan and won her general election in a campaign that attracted wide attention.
+Salazar's housing bill in the state senate failed, though a separate tenant protection bill passed, partly attributed by Sam Lewis in Jacobin to progressive electoral victories.
 NYC-DSA also endorsed socialist city councilman Jumaane Williams for Lieutenant Governor and socialist Cynthia Nixon for Governor.
 Williams campaigned on criminal justice reform, gun control, and women's health.
-Nixon supported universal healthcare, universal rent control, and affordable housing.
-Williams lost to incumbent Kathy Hochul with 46.7%, while Nixon lost to incumbent Andrew Cuomo with 35%.
-Williams went on to become public advocate in 2019 and unsuccessfully run for governor in 2022.
+Nixon supported universal healthcare, universal rent control, and more affordable housing.
+Williams lost to incumbent Kathy Hochul with 46.7% of the vote, while Nixon lost to incumbent Andrew Cuomo with 35%.
+Williams went on to become public advocate in 2019 and unsuccessfully ran for governor in 2022.

+By 2019, NYC-DSA had 5,000 members.
+By then, NYC-DSA had joined local mobilization against the construction of Amazon HQ2 in Long Island City, citing concerns about corporate subsidies and gentrification among other criticisms.
+With the support of politicians such as Ocasio-Cortez and state Senator Michael Gianaris, as well as groups like the Retail Wholesale and Department Store Union, the coalition built great public pressure against the deal.
+On February 14, 2019, Amazon announced that it would cancel the planned Long Island City location due to opposition, celebrated by NYC-DSA as a victory.

-In 2019, NYC-DSA endorsed public defender Tiffany Cabán for Queens District Attorney.
+That year, the chapter endorsed public defender Tiffany Cabán for Queens District Attorney.
 Cabán ran on ending cash bail and not prosecuting "crimes of poverty", including sex work and fare evasion.
-DSA "brought its canvassing army" to support Cabán, while the election became a "microcosm of the Democratic Party’s deepening rift between progressives and moderates".
+DSA "brought its canvassing army" to support Cabán, while the election became a "microcosm of the Democratic Party's deepening rift between progressives and moderates".
 Cabán appeared to win the election and declared victory, but after a recount requested by opponent Melinda Katz, she conceded after losing by 20 votes.
-Salazar's housing bill in the state senate failed, though a separate tenant protection bill passed, partly attributed by Sam Lewis in Jacobin to progressive elecoral victories.